Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 #>
 #> [[2]]
 #> om.sim1
-#>     2.7
+#>     2.4
 #>
 #> [[3]]
 #> om.sim1
-#>     1.7
+#>     1.9
 ```

 This can be confusing especially if the soil data producer does not
 clearly report if the confidence limits refer to the population mean, or
 to individual values.
-In principle, most users are interested in what
+In principle, most users are interested in
-are the confidence limits of measuring some value at individual
+the confidence limits of measuring some value at an individual
-location, which are always few times wider than confidence limits of
+location, which are always considerably wider than the confidence limits of
 estimating the population mean.

 Assessment of the confidence limits should be best considered as a
-regression problem in fact.
-It can be easily shown that, by fitting a
+regression problem, in fact.
+It can easily be shown that, by fitting a
 regression model on strata, we automatically get an estimate of
 confidence limits for the study area: